Maine Coon Vs Regular Cat Differences

 Like their paws, Maine Coon ears tend to appear even bigger during kittenhood until the cat finally grows into them.

-While one’s temperament is determined by biology, one’s personality forms based on our environment and personal history.
+A cat’s temperament is determined by biology, whereas their personality forms based on their environment and personal history.

-Cats which grow up in a safe environment are more likely to be social, friendly, and accepting of new or strange circumstances.
+Cats that grow up in a safe environment are more likely to be social, friendly, and accepting of new or strange circumstances.

 Cats who grew up in a violent, dangerous, or scary environment tend to be warier and more resistant to change.